ezecodes/auth-boilerplate/README.md

 - `start`: Starts the server in production mode.
 - `css`: Watches for changes in CSS files and compiles them using Tailwind CSS.
-- `dev-server`: Starts the server in development mode using nodemon.
+- `dev`: Starts the server in development mode using nodemon.
-- `compile-jsx`: Compiles JSX files using webpack in development mode.
+- `webpack:dev`: Compiles JSX files using webpack in development mode.
-- `build-jsx`: Compiles JSX files using webpack in production mode.
+- `webpack:prod`: Compiles JSX files using webpack in production mode.
 - `dev`: Runs the server, watches CSS files, and compiles JSX files concurrently in development mode.
-- `predev`: Installs all packages before running the dev command.

 For example, to start the development server along with CSS and JSX compilation, you can run: